-For questions regarding supplemental materials, such as letters of recommendation requirements or your statement of purpose, contact your programs advisor at firstname.lastname@example.org.
-For questions regarding the online graduate application, please contact the Graduate College.
+For questions regarding supplemental materials, such as letters of recommendation requirements or your statement of purpose, contact your programs advisor at email@example.com.
+For questions regarding the online graduate application or the status of documents, please contact Graduate College.

 In addition to completing the ASU Graduate Admissions application, the following materials must also be submitted to complete your application package:*

 - One set of official transcripts from every college and university attended, including ASU, unless the student graduated from ASU

 - Official GRE test scores.** Click here for the average GRE scores for applicants.
 The ASU institution code is: 4007.
 If a department code is required use: 000.